ARIES5533/CLOUD-CHALLENGE/README.md

 # GitOps Deployment on EKS
-This repository contains the complete, verified solution for the Cloud Engineer Challenge, demonstrating the design and deployment of a secure, production-ready microservices architecture using Terraform, EKS, and Argo CD driven by GitHub Actions.
+This repository contains the complete solution, demonstrating the design and deployment of a secure, production-ready microservices architecture using Terraform, EKS, and Argo CD driven by GitHub Actions.

 ---